 With regards to the terminal rings, flips could also not be detected; the fit attempt led to $D{\rm res}$ values which would be larger than those expected for rigid molecular parts.
-Evidence of such rapid motion would only be given if $D{\rm res} < D{\rm LG}$ had been found to be out-side the error limits.
-This concerns also slow flips, as this would lead to a larger T_2 damping of the rotational echo.
-An order parameter < 1 has thus to be explained by fast small-angle motions.
+Evidence of such rapid motion would only be given if $D{\rm res} < D{\rm LG}$ had been found to be outside the error limits.
+This also concerns slow flips, as this would lead to a larger T_2 damping of the rotational echo.
+An order parameter < 1 thus has to be explained by fast small-angle motions.
 For the central ring, π flips have a very small likelihood because of the attached side chains.